-Part of commercial vehicle or RV safety includes the wheel seals.
+Part of a commercial vehicle or RV safety includes the wheel seals.
 These seals fit tightly in the wheel assemblies to protect the wheel bearings from debris, dirt, water, or other road hazards that can damage the bearings and assembly.
 The seals also protect the grease inside of the wheel bearings so it can continue to keep the bearings cool and running smoothly.
-Wheel seals need regular maintenance, and Fleet Truck & RV is going to list three signs below that indicate your wheel seals are going bad.
+Wheel seals need regular maintenance, and Fleet Truck & RV will list three signs below that indicate your seals are going bad.

 As we just mentioned, the wheel seals keep the bearing grease inside the bearings so it can do its job.
 If the seals are breaking down, have cracked, or have separated somewhat or completely from the wheel, the grease inside the bearings will leak out.
 This not only damages the wheel bearings but also causes the grease to leak all over your wheels, tires, and the ground.
 Leaking grease could also be a sign of CV boot failure, so it’s best to have this issue checked out and fixed as soon as humanly possible.

-Located in Great Falls, MT, Fleet Truck & RV Repair can inspect, repair, or replace your wheel seals.
+Located in Great Falls, MT, Fleet Truck & RV Repair can inspect, repair, or replace your seals.
 We work with commercial vehicles, including semi-trucks and recreational vehicles.
-Call our shop at 406-205-2697 and we’ll set up an appointment that works best with your schedule.
+Contact us, and we’ll set up an appointment that works best with your schedule.
 We’d be happy to make sure your wheels, including the seals, are safe and ready to roll.